Ammar-Asim-23/Image-Augmentation-Web-App/readme.md

-# Image Transformation Flask App
+# Image Augmentation Flask App

 This project is a Flask-based web application that allows users to upload images, apply a series of transformations to them, and download the transformed images as a zip file.
 It uses the Albumentations library for applying image augmentations such as adding rain, snow, brightness adjustments, and more.